ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/01-introduction.md

 ### Docker's terminology

 - **Image**: this is the term that Docker uses to describe the template from which live instances of containers will be created.
-The term "container image" may sometimes be used to emphasise that the "image" relates to software containers and not, say, cute kitten pictures.
+The term "container image" may sometimes be used to emphasise that the "image" relates to software containers and not, say, the sense of an "image" when discussing cute kitten pictures (without loss of generality).
 - **Container**: this is an instance of a lightweight virtual machine created by Docker from a (container) image.
 - **Hub**: the Docker hub is a storage resource and associated website where a vast collection of preexisting container images are documented, and are made available for your use.